magnus-ISU/GospelOfMagnus/gospel.md

 29 And now I have told you this before it occurs, so that when it does occur, you may believe.
 30 I will no longer talk much with you, for the ruler of this world is coming.
 He has no power over me;
 31 but I do as the Father has commanded me, so that the world may know that I love the Father.
 Rise, let us be on our way."

+## Jesus begins his travel to the Mount of Olives

 Luke 22:39
 39 *When they had sung the hymn*, He came out and went, as was his custom, to the Mount of Olives; and the disciples followed him.